 The new synth-pop delight Charlotte Adigéry (1990), causing a buzz with her numerous performances, was raised in Ghent to Caribbean parents.
 Here she reveals her Cinderalla story, and her rather unorthodox working process in music-making and performing.
 She’s currently busy working on new material for her various projects (including a rock steady band with her mother), and is preparing the upcoming release of her debut WWWater EP.
-And if for some reason you’re not able to catch her at one of her summer festival dates, she’ll be playing at Ghent’s Democrazy on October 24th.

 In a way, my passion for music preceded even myself.
 My Martiniquaise mother Christiane Adigéry is a singer too, and though she sadly never pursued this path seriously, she was still heavily involved with numerous acts such as The Skyblasters and Buadee.
 Her bar Madinina – Ghent’s first ever cocktail bar – also put her in contact with local big names such as Dirk Brossé, the Peter Gabriel of Belgium.
 Music was always a given in our household, as singing is as natural to us as breathing– it’s our way of communicating.
 I still kept it a hobby as a youth though – sure, I was in a band as a teenager, but our aim was just to enjoy ourselves more than anything.
 It wasn’t until several attempts at trying my hand in journalism and teaching that I realised music is my true calling.
 So I enrolled in PXL’s degree in Pop and Rock Music – the Belgian equivalent to the prestigious BRIT in London – and since then, never looked back.
 Around the same time, Mirko Banovic – a teacher and bassist affiliated to Arsenal and Arno – proposed I audition for Arsenal’s backing vocalist position on tour, and fortunately I got the gig.
 I got to know the whole crew pretty well following a year of touring, including backliner and all-round tech whizz Frederic De Witte.
 He called me one day, and it was honestly such a strange and symbolic moment because I somehow knew even before picking up that this was somehow going to be big.
 And funnily enough, it turned out to be an invitation to provide some playback vocals for the Dewaele brothers’ soundtrack to Felix Van Groeningen’s film Belgica.
 Never in a million years would I have dreamt that I’d get the chance to work with Stephen and David in their infamous DEEWEE studio – but to then also create the collaborative track “The Best Thing” was simply surreal.
 Added to that is the humbling attention that being associated with the highly-respected act that is Soulwax brought and you could say that I still can’t quite grasp it.
 It truly is thanks to my collaboration with the brothers, and them providing me with a platform, that I am in the place I am today.